00:00

 Text 2

-Based on the texts, how would the researchers in Text 2 most likely respond to the 2007 report’s prediction described in Text 1?
+Based on the texts, what would the researchers in Text 2 most likely say about the claim underlined in Text 1?